'Logan': Another R-rated superhero hit for Fox

 Explosions, bullets, evil scientists, and even a R-rating cannot stop Wolverine.

-"Logan," 20th Century Fox's latest X-Men film, made an estimated $85.3 million at the North American box office this weekend.
+"Logan," 20th Century Fox's latest X-Men film, made an estimated $237.8 million at the worldwide box office this weekend.
+Roughly $85 million of that total came from the North American box office.
 The movie stars Hugh Jackman as the grizzled and clawed superhero Wolverine.

-The opening weekend total exceeded industry expectations that it would bring in about $70 million.
+The North American opening weekend total exceeded industry expectations that it would bring in about $70 million.
 The haul is even more impressive since the ultra violent film is rated R, rather than the more inclusive PG-13.

-The total makes "Logan" one of the top R-rated openings of all time and the biggest box office opening of the year so far.
+The U.S. total makes "Logan" one of the top R-rated openings of all time and the biggest box office opening of the year in America so far.

 "Logan" is also another R-rated superhero success for Fox, which last year hit it big with the surprise superhero blockbuster "Deadpool."
 The film, starring Ryan Reynolds as the foul-mouthed superhero, made more than $780 million worldwide and even nabbed Oscars buzz.